HasanDnr/public-pages/learn/learn.md

 ## 4) Volume

 One last point to consider is that you can’t make soil in a coffee cup!
-For a hot process, there needs to be a sufficient thermal mass - ensure your pile is at least a few feet in diameter.
+For a hot process, there needs to be a sufficient thermal mass - ensure your pile is at least a few feet (one metre) in diameter.

 # What materials can I make soil out of?

 Making soil is a recipe.
 And essentially, you can make soil out of almost anything that was once alive (think, almost anything other than plastic, metal, and glass).
 For example, one simple recipe might be leftover food scraps and leaves from a tree.

 Still, different Soil Makers will likely have personal preferences and may not accept certain materials.
 Many Soil Makers don’t accept meat, grease, dairy, bones.
-And some won't accept cooked food, bread, pasta etc. — even though, with a high level of skill, you can make soil out even out of these; but it will require a pest proof container and achieving high temperatures via the thermophilic (hot) method.
+And some won't accept cooked food, bread, pasta etc. — even though, with a high level of skill, you can make soil even out of these; but it will require a pest-proof container and achieving high temperatures via the thermophilic (hot) method.

 Some Soil Makers don’t accept citrus, onions or garlic.
 This is only a problem if they are using worms to digest the materials in their pile instead of a thermophilic process.

-Many Soil Makers don’t accept glossy paper e.g. junk mail because they take a long time to break down and may contain metals or chemicals used in printing or laminating.
-For similar reasons, many Soil Makers don’t accept non-organic (conventionally grown) food-waste, due to contamination with glyphosate (Round-up).
+Many Soil Makers don’t accept glossy paper e.g. junk mail because it takes a long time to break down and may contain metals or chemicals used in printing or laminating.
+For similar reasons, many Soil Makers don’t accept non-organic (conventionally-grown) food waste, due to contamination with glyphosate (e.g. Roundup).

 Many Soil Makers don’t accept human waste or pet waste, because they may contain parasites or diseases that cannot be reliably avoided except with the highest level of soil-making skill.